 - Go native!
-Plants thrive when they’re natural to your area.
+Plants thrive best when they’re natural to your area.
 See our article on native plant landscaping and 10 tips for an eco-friendly garden.

 - Bring nature into the garden with plants that attract butterflies and plants that attract hummingbirds!

-- Try an organic vegetable garden.
-Here are tips on organic seed-starting, and our Beginner’s Guide to Vegetable Gardening.
+- Start an organic vegetable garden.
+Here are tips on organic seed-starting, and our Beginner’s Guide to Vegetable Gardening to get you started.

 - Talk to your local government about planting more trees and native garden beds in public spaces, or consider planting your own on your property!
 See advice on how to plant a tree as well a our video demonstrating how to plant a fruit tree.